DHTMLX/gantt-docs/data/desktop/working_time.md

 ~~~

-To get the cloasest working day from the specified date, use the api/gantt_getclosestworktime.md method:
+To get the closest working day to the specified date, use the api/gantt_getclosestworktime.md method:

 ~~~js
 gantt.getClosestWorkTime(new Date(2013,3,30));